Rule number one of playing music: You must BE THERE to play the music.

 While I could get onto a whole soap box about drugs, everyone has their “reasons” for wanting a little less consciousness.
 That is a separate issue which is personal.

 Put 5 musicians together, however, and you get a problem.
 A band is a synergy.
-It is a communication with art, formed by a group and send to and received by an audience.
+It is a communication with art, formed by a group and sent to and received by an audience.
 How can you deliver when someone is not there?
 And that goes for anything – not just music.

 Performance is exchange – exhange of communication between performer and audience.